brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 For groups smaller than 5, the basilisk does not receive any boss actions.
 For groups larger than 5, the basilisk receives 10 extra hit points per extra PC.
-If the group consists of 8 or more PCs, the basilisk receives 2 boss actions instead of 1.
+If the group consists of 8 or more PCs, the basilisk has 2 boss actions instead of 1.

 +++ {.CalloutExample}
 ##### *Betrayal* (dagger)